Lab-RoCoCo-Sapienza/RoCoCo-Lounge/docs/source/usage.rst

   - **Proofing Servers**: These servers can be booked for time-slots in the range of hours (maximum 12 straight hours).
 You can use these machines to launch tests and small-scale experiments in order to verify the correctness of your code.
 No extensive training should be performed on these machines.

   - **Training Servers**: These servers can be booked for time-slots in the range of days (maximum 5 straight days).
 You can use these machines to launch extensive training sessions and experiments.
 These machines should always run at maximum computational overload.
 No proofing should be performed on these machines.
-If by the end of the reservation, no other user has booked the machine, you can extend your reservation for additional (maximum) 5 days.

   - **Note**: If by the end of the reservation of a Training Server, there are no other reservations, you can reserve it for additional (maximum) 5 days.
 You can repeat this process until another user books the machine.

   - **Particular Case**: In the case of the particular Server "Gin", which is equipped with 2 4090 with 24 GB each and 128 GB of RAM, it is possible for 2 people to simultaneously book the Server and run their experiments in parallel.
 Each person will have access to 1 GPU and 64 GB of RAM.
 Since we are not able to restrict the use of the resources automatically, we rely on users that exploit this process to be aware on the computational overhead of their training experiments and to not exceed the resources they have been assigned.
 When booking the Server "Gin", please follow the following booking naming convention:
    .. code-block:: bash

-      <SURNAME> - <MACHINE-ID> - <GPU-ID> - <START TIME> - <END TIME>
+      <SURNAME> - <MACHINE-ID> - <GPU-ID>

    The <GPU-ID> is the ID of the GPU you are going to use.
 It is either "cuda:0" or "cuda:1".
 Please use in your code the right device name to send tensors to the right GPU.